You’ve seen it out there. It’s beautiful. Donna:

 - The Racnoss herself is a Drider.

-- Shut Up And Save Me: The Doctor's listening at a door and talking at Donna and completely fails to notice the fact that she's been kidnapped for about half a minute.
+- Shut Up And Save Me: The Doctor's listening at a door and talking at Donna and completely fails to notice the fact that she's been kidnapped for about half a minute, and only notices because she's not insulting her for once.

 The Doctor: There was a Racnoss web at the centre of the Earth, but my people unravelled their power source.
 Because Huon particles ceased to exist and the Racnoss were stuck, so they just stayed in hibernation for billions of years, frozen, dead, kaput!
 So you're the new key, brand new particles, living particles, and they need you to open it... and you have never been so quiet!